laasriy/Data-Science/Data_Visualization_Projects/README.md

 # Data Science Projects Repository
-## Regression Projects
+## Data Viz Projects

-Welcome to my Data Science Projects repository!
-Here, you will find a curated collection of projects predominantly developed using Python and R.
+Welcome to the Data Visualization Projects repository!
+Here, you'll discover an assortment of projects that primarily employ Python, R, and other data visualization tools.

-This directory is dedicated to projects related to Econometrics and Regression analysis.
-Each file within this directory is focused on tackling regression problems using either R or Python.
+This directory is dedicated to projects centered around data visualization and analysis.
+Each file within this directory focuses on various data visualization problems and techniques using Python and R.

-Please be aware that this README file will be updated as needed to provide the latest information.
+Please note that this README file will be kept current and updated as necessary.

 ## How to Use the Projects